sharkpp/synology-toolkit-for-non-linux/README.md

 * Package generated under `result_spk` folder as `ds.{platform}-{version}/{package name & package version}`.
 * A key created from `key.conf` is generated in `source/.gpupg` (if it already exists, it is not regenerated).

+## License

+&copy; 2021 sharkpp

+This software is licensed under a [The MIT License](http://opensource.org/licenses/MIT).